top of page

 Because in the end, the world isn’t only moved by grand gestures and big announcements.
 It’s quietly reshaped by people like you — doing small, doable good, over and over again.

+The smallest good deed really is better than the grandest good intention.
 And you’re capable of more of those small good deeds than you think.
-Just for today put aside those grand intentions and do one small good deed.
+Just for today, put aside those grand intentions and do one small good deed.

 Join our mailing list